-- c) Administrative Charge: The Administrative Charge remains unchanged; - d) KERP and KERP Charge: The KERP and the KERP Charge remain unchanged; and - e) D&O Charge: The D&O Charge is reduced to an amount of \$900,000; and - f) Proposal Trustee: The discharge of KPMG Inc. as proposal trustee in Pelican NOI Proceedings and the authorization to pay all outstanding invoices of the Proposal Trustee (both Pre-Filing and Post-Filing), which are communicated as Exhibit R-15.
-The Applicant has been informed that the Proposal Trustee's invoices are for work provided in respect of, inter alia, the restructuring efforts and the sale and investment solicitation processes. - 13.
+- c) Administrative Charge: The Administrative Charge remains unchanged; - d) KERP and KERP Charge: The KERP and the KERP Charge remain unchanged; and - e) D&O Charge: The D&O Charge remains unchanged. - 13.
 FTI, in its capacity as proposed Monitor, will be submitting to the Court, in advance of the initial hearing, a pre-filing report (the "Pre-Filing Report") setting out its observations and recommendations with respect to the Applicant's request for the issuance of an Initial Order and a SISP Order.
 The Pre-Filing Report will be filed as Exhibit R-14 in support of this Application. - 14.
-The Applicant also understands that [...] the [...]
-Monitor [...] will be submitting to the Court, in advance of the comeback hearing, an additional report setting out its observations and recommendations with respect to the Applicant's request for the issuance of the ARIO (the "Monitor's Report").
-The Monitor's Report will be filed as Exhibit R-16 in support of this Application.
+The Applicant also understands that, to the extent that FTI is appointed as Monitor, it will be submitting to the Court, in advance of the comeback hearing, an additional report setting out its observations and recommendations with respect to the Applicant's request for the issuance of the ARIO.